tehmaze/lolcat/README.md

 ======

 Straight Python port of the Ruby version at https://github.com/busyloop/lolcat/ but with 100% more fun, because, hey, it’s not Ruby.
-There are no external dependancies..
+There are no external dependencies..

 It's a tool like cat, with added lulz.